Albania–Ukraine relations: Annexation of Crimea and War in Donbas

+2022 invasion of Ukraine

 As Russian military actions in Ukraine commenced, Albanian President Ilir Meta, Prime Minister Edi Rama, Minister for Europe and Foreign Affairs Olta Xhaçka, and Ambassador to the UN Ferit Hoxha made statements condemning the Russian invasion of Ukraine.
 After a NATO summit, Rama said that Albania would be ready to welcome a few thousand Ukrainian refugees fleeing the war.
-Albania opposed Russia's recognition of the separatist regions in Ukraine's Donbass as independent and considered it a violation of international law, the Minsk Protocol and Ukrainian sovereignty.
+Albania opposed Russia's recognition of the separatist regions in Ukraine's Donbas as independent and considered it a violation of international law, the Minsk Protocol and Ukrainian sovereignty.

 In late February 2022, Albania and the US tabled a co-written resolution condemning the Russian invasion of Ukraine at the 15 member UN Security Council, but failed to pass as Russia vetoed it.
 At the UN Security Council, Albania cosponsored a resolution with the US for an emergency General Assembly session to be held regarding the invasion of Ukraine.
 As it was a procedural vote, Russia's opposition did not affect the outcome and the resolution passed.
 In a phone call with Prime minister Rama, Ukrainian President Volodymyr Zelenskyy thanked Albania's efforts and assistance to Ukraine.

-The name of a Tirana street where the Ukrainian embassy is located was changed to "Free Ukraine" by Mayor Erion Veliaj.
+The name of a Tirana street where the Russian embassy is located was changed to "Free Ukraine" by Mayor Erion Veliaj.
 In early March, Albania's honorary consulate in Kharkiv was shelled and destroyed by Russian forces, there were no casualties as its staff had evacuated the building.
 A resolution was passed by the Albanian parliament supporting Ukraine and its borders.
 Albania delivered military equipment to Ukraine for its combat operations opposing Russia.

 In mid-March, Albania received 351 Ukrainian refugees with the government offering to house several thousand other Ukrainians.
 Albania has allowed any Ukrainians entering the country to remain without visas and a resident's permit for up to a year.

-Diplomatic offices

-Diplomatic and consular missions of Ukraine: The Embassy of Ukraine in Albania has been operating since September 1, 2020.

-Diplomatic and consular missions of Albania: The Embassy of Albania in Ukraine (part-time) with a residence in Warsaw, Poland.
-In early 2023, Albanian Foreign Minister Olha Jachka announced that Albania plans to open its embassy in Ukraine.
+In the years following the invasion, Albania kept reiterating its support for Ukraine in its fight to defend its territorial integrity and sovereignty.
+In 2024, the President of Albania Bajram Begaj considered Ukrainian people and government as 'the everyday heroes of resistance in the name of sovereignty and human dignity'.

+In February 2024 Ukrainian President Volodymyr Zelenskyy visited Tirana, where he attended a summit of southeastern European countries.
+During his visit, he presented his vision of peace in Ukraine and promoted the idea of joint arms production with Albania.
+A joint declaration signed by 10 countries at the summit said their leaders were ready to take part in a Ukrainian-led peace summit in Switzerland in the spring of 2024 to discuss Zelenskyy's vision of peace.